tweedegolf/storage-abstraction/README.md

 - `StorageGoogleCloud`
 - `StorageAmazonS3`

-Let's call these classes the functional classes because they actually define the functionality of the API methods.
-The wrapper creates an instance of one of these functional classes based on the provided config object and then forwards every API call to this instance.
+Let's call these classes the adapter classes because they actually translate the general API methods to storage type specific functionality.
+The wrapper creates an instance of one of these adapter classes based on the provided configuration and then forwards every API call to this instance.

-This is possible because both the wrapper and the functional classes implement the interface `IStorage`.
-This interface declares all API methods listed above except `switchStorage` and `getType`; these methods are implemented in the `Storage` class.
-The wrapper itself has hardly any functionality apart from the named 2 extra functions.
+This is possible because both the wrapper and the adapter classes implement the interface `IStorage`.
+This interface declares all API methods listed above except `switchStorage`; this method is implemented in the `Storage` class.
+The wrapper itself has hardly any functionality apart from `switchStorage`.

-The functional classes all extend the class `AbstractStorage`, as you would have guessed this is an abstract class that cannot be instantiated.
-Its purpose is to implement functionality that can be used across all derived classes; it implements some generic functionality that is used by `addFileFromBuffer` and `addFileFromPath`.
-For the rest it contains stub methods that need to be overruled or extended by the functional subclasses.
+The adapter classes all extend the class `AbstractStorage`, as you would have guessed this is an abstract class that cannot be instantiated.
+Its purpose is to implement functionality that can be used across all derived classes; it implements some generic functionality that is used by `addFileFromBuffer`, `addFileFromPath` and `addFileFromReadable`.
+For the rest it contains stub methods that need to be overruled or extended by the adapter subclasses.

-More functional classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/).
+More adapter classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/).

 ## Tests

-If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install`.
+If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install` or `yarn install`.
 The tests test all storage types; for Google Cloud and Amazon S3 you need add your credentials to a `.env` file, see the file `.env.default` for more explanation.
 To run the Jasmine tests use this command:

 `npm run test-jasmine`